 2011 Ford F-53 ABS Module Rebuild - Where to Get it Done

-My 2011 Ford F-53 chassis has ABS issues and the module needs replacement.
+Already found a rebuilt ABS module for my 2011 Ford F-53 chassis but wondering if these rebuilds are actually reliable or just expensive Band-Aids?
 Ford discontinued these modules and they're not available from parts suppliers anymore.
 My shop says the only option is getting the existing module rebuilt.
 Are ABS module rebuilds actually reliable for the F-53?
 Where can I get this service done?

 Quick Answer